Editorial

 Every figure on GearAtlas falls into one of these, and we label each one so you are never guessing:

-- Verified — product specifications, MSRP, release dates and image sources.
-Accurate, from official sources.
+- Verified manufacturer specs — product specifications, MSRP, release dates and image sources.
+From official sources.

-- Opinion — our first-party hands-on reviews (the GearAtlas Verdict), written and bylined by a named reviewer.
+- Editorial verdict — our first-party hands-on reviews (the GearAtlas Verdict), written and bylined by a named reviewer.

-We will never present an estimate or sample as a measured fact, mark opinion as anything else, or hide that a price is indicative.
+We will never present a capability score as a measured fact, mark opinion as anything else, or hide that a price came from a retailer at a specific time.

 Three layers of review, clearly labelled